 Items of value (IOV) are a Buffini & Co. tactic to help you stay top of mind with your SOI while also providing care and value (not actively selling to them!).
 Items of value are typically one-page content pieces that are mailed to your people.
 They can be anything from ‘10 Ways to Protect Yourself From Identity Theft’ to ‘How to Increase Your Home Value This Spring.’

-Pick an item of value to provide to your database, add your contact information and mail it out (ideally on a monthly basis).
+Pick an item of value to provide to your database, add your contact information and mail it out (ideally every month).
 Follow up digitally with a digital copy of your IOV or a complementing resource and include a personal note with your contact information.
 Don’t forget to plant the seed and ask them to refer you to anyone they know who might be thinking of buying or selling in the next year.

 8. Retrace Your Steps